Nattie-Nkosi/pixabay-photo-app/README.md

 ### App Component

-- The main component which displays all components.
+- The main component which renders all components.
-- This is where I initialize an image state object to an empty array.
+- This is where I initialize an images state object to an empty array.
-- Then I made a network request to Pixabay API using axios.
+- Then I made a network request to Pixabay API using axios library.
-- Then the state object is updated using setState object which makes the app component rerender.
+- Then the state object is updated using setState object which makes the app component and other components rerender.

 ### The SearchBar Component